hyoshida1106/gview-site/content/en/docs/2_JavaFX/2_fxml/_index.md

 title: "Creating FXML Files"
 draft: false
 weight: 2
-description:
+description: >
-  Prepare the view definition to be implemented in FXML.
+  Prepare the view definition of the window to be implemented in FXML.
 ---

 In the sample program shown in [Basic Settings]({{< relref "docs/2_JavaFX/1_setup#Basic Settings" >}} "Basic Settings"), the view configuration was written in Java (actually in Kotlin).